AnirudhGupta95/Data-Science-Projects/README.md

-1. This repository contains project on Total Credit Card Spending prediction of customers of a bank.
+1. This repository contains project on Total Credit Card Spending Prediction of customers of a bank.

 2. Since we have documented our efforts we are not describing much here.